franklauder/franklauder.github.io/_posts/2022-11-20-TimeSeries-post.md

 The idea of this project began with how information was provided to the Finance office for budgeting purposes.
-What was provded was projections based on previous years disbursements which was at best a guess.
-Direct Loans are the largest source of revenue for the college thus an accurate picture of funding not based on an educatd gueess was needed.
-For a realistic picture of future Direct Loan disbursements I turned to Time Series methods.
-With these technighues I forecast Direct Loan disbursments a year into the future provdiding solid information to work with.
-The project can be accessed from the link below.
-For those who are interested in the code used for this project check out my Direct Loan Forecasting Project repository on Github.
+What was provided were projections based on previous years disbursements which was at best a guess.
+Direct Loans are the largest source of revenue for the college thus an accurate picture of funding not based on an educated guess was needed.
+For a realistic picture of future Direct Loan disbursements, I turned to Time Series methods.
+With these techniques I forecast Direct Loan disbursements a year into the future providing solid information to work with.

+The project can be accessed by clicking the *Loan Forecast Project* the link below.
+For those who are interested in the code used for this project you can check it out on my repository at my Github account.

 <br/><br/>